 What is Jimmy Goldstein's net worth?

 Jimmy Goldstein is an American real estate developer and NBA superfan who has a net worth of $200 million.
-Jimmy has previously estimated his net worth to be "in the ballpark" of $100 million.
+Jimmy Goldstein has previously estimated his net worth to be "in the ballpark" of $100 million.
 However, that net worth does not include the value of his famous home, the Sheats-Goldstein Residence.
-That residence is worth AT LEAST $100 million on its own.
+That residence is worth AT LEAST $50 million, perhaps more like $100 million considering its celebrity and icon status.
 Perhaps much more.
 While he's alive, we include the value of the home when calculating Jimmy Goldstein's net worth.
-As we detail later, upon his death the home will be donated to the LA County Museum.
+As we detail later, upon his death the home will be donated to the LA County Museum of Art.

-Jimmy Goldstein earned a fortune thanks to real estate in California, primarily mobile home parks.
-Outside of his real estate fortune, Goldstein has become famous for attending NBA games in colorful and eccentric outfits.
+Jimmy Goldstein earned a fortune thanks to real estate in California, primarily mobile home parks primarily around the cities of Carson and Palm Springs.
+Outside of his real estate fortune, Goldstein is famous for attending NBA games in colorful and eccentric outfits.
 He attends more than 100 NBA games a year and has reportedly not missed an NBA finals game since the early 1990s.

 Early Life